A Song of Smoke and Fire: The tragedy of Air Canada flight 797

 As Canada mourned the tragic loss of life and musical talent, investigators from the National Transportation Safety Board began the dispassionate task of determining how the fire started and why so many people died.

 By examining the wreckage of the aft lavatory, they were able to discern a certain pattern in the spread of the fire.
-As far as they can tell, the fire started in or just outside the lower left aft corner of the lavatory, hidden behind the amenities unit, and propagated outward and upward from there.
+As far as they could tell, the fire started in or just outside the lower left aft corner of the lavatory, hidden behind the amenities unit, and propagated outward and upward from there.
 Shortly after its ignition, the fire burst an adjacent air supply line, causing the blaze to accelerate until it penetrated the lavatory wall, venting smoke into the hidden spaces between the cabin interior and the fuselage skin.
 Some of this smoke began to seep into the lavatory through seams in its paneling, where it eventually made its way into the cabin and was detected by passengers.

 Initially, however, most of the smoke and hot gases were jettisoned overboard via the lavatory vent line, which led out of the plane via a servicing panel in the tail.
 However, the aluminum vent line eventually melted, causing the hot gases to pour into the area underneath the lavatory floor.